digio/serverless-stage-env-vars/README.md

 };
 ```

-Finally, you can refer to stage environment variables in your Servlerless config file using the `${stageEnv:VARIABLE_name}` syntax:
+Finally, you can refer to stage environment variables in your Servlerless config file using the `${stageEnv:VARIABLE_NAME}` syntax:

 ```yaml
 provider: